DavidRaab/Sq/lib/Sq/Manual/Intro/00-Overview.md

 );
 ```

 will also work.
-Even the Array/Hashes are all unblessed.
+All Array/Hash functions are written in a way to accept unblessed
+references.
 This is a feature.
-Also `equal()` correctly works and don't care about the blessings.
-A blessed
+Also `equal()` correctly works and don't care about
-`Array` and a non-blessed `ARRAY` are considered the same.
+the blessings.
+A blessed `Array` and a non-blessed `ARRAY` are considered the same.

 All functions in `Array` or `Hash` always return blessed Arrays/Hashes.
 So sometimes
-instead of adding a blessing, you also just can use the procedural-style to
+instead of adding a blessing you just can use the procedural-style to
 start and then after this use the method chaining syntax.

 ## array(), hash()